mozilla/mentat/README.md

 Many of these design decisions are inapplicable to deployed desktop software; indeed, the use of multiple JVM processes makes Datomic's use in a small desktop app, or a mobile device, prohibitive.

-Mentat is designed for embedding, initially in an Electron app ([Tofino](https://github.com/mozilla/tofino)).
+Mentat was designed for embedding, initially in an experimental Electron app ([Tofino](https://github.com/mozilla/tofino)).
 It is less concerned with exposing consistent database states outside transaction boundaries, because that's less important here, and dropping some of these requirements allows us to leverage SQLite itself.

 ## Comparison to SQLite

 SQLite is a traditional SQL database in most respects: schemas conflate semantic, structural, and datatype concerns, as described above; the main interface with the database is human-first textual queries; sparse and graph-structured data are 'unnatural', if not always inefficient; experimenting with and evolving data models are error-prone and complicated activities; and so on.

-Mentat aims to offer many of the advantages of SQLite — single-file use, embeddability, and good performance — while building a more relaxed and expressive data model on top.
+Mentat aims to offer many of the advantages of SQLite — single-file use, embeddability, and good performance — while building a more relaxed, reusable, and expressive data model on top.

 ## Contributing